 The Australian School of Petroleum (ASP) is home to world-class research facilities, groups and centres, covering a diverse and wide range of areas including:

 - The Cooperative Research Centre for Greenhouse Gas Technologies

 Michael Gray and Angie Qu

-The Australian School of Petroleum is a part of the Cooperative Research Centre for Greenhouse Gas Technologies (CO2CRC), one of the world's leading collaborative research organisations focused on carbon dioxide (CO2) capture and geological storage (geosequestration).
+The ASP is a part of the Cooperative Research Centre for Greenhouse Gas Technologies (CO2CRC), one of the world's leading collaborative research organisations focused on carbon dioxide (CO2) capture and geological storage (geosequestration).

 More than 100 researchers from Australia and New Zealand are collaborating to develop safe and economical CO2 geosequestration technologies that will make deep cuts in Australia's greenhouse gas emissions and, therefore, reduce the potential impact of climate change.
 The CRC commenced in October 2003, building on an extensive program of geological storage research undertaken by the APCRC GEODISC Program.

-CO2CRC staff at the Australian School of Petroleum (ASP), University of Adelaide, are predominantly involved in storage research projects comprising both fundamental and applied areas of research.
-The prime focus of the research is the selection of storage sites, their adequate characterisation with respect of storage capacity, and an understanding of the physical and chemical processess which will take place during and after injection.
-In addition, an understanding and selection of the technologies available for monitoring the movement of the stored CO2 and an assessment of the riskes associated with all phases of the process from major components of the research activites.
+CO2CRC staff at the ASP, are predominantly involved in storage research projects comprising both fundamental and applied areas of research.
+The prime focus of the research is the selection of storage sites, their adequate characterisation with respect of storage capacity, and an understanding of the physical and chemical processes which will take place during and after injection.
+In addition, an understanding and selection of the technologies available for monitoring the movement of the stored CO2 and an assessment of the risks associated with all phases of the process from major components of the research activities.

 Key Research Projects, Regional Studies and Demonstration Projects

 ASP researchers are focusing on the following areas:

 - Reservoir modelling